 Summary: In mid-2019, we selected Shipmonk to be our warehouse and fulfillment partner, giving them the task of shipping our first batch of 250 Kickstarter pre-orders.
-This turned out to be a costly mistake.
+This was a costly mistake and we cancelled in less than 3 weeks.

-Pros: Shipmonk did ship out our packages and, by all accounts, everyone received the right product.
+Pros: Shipmonk did eventually ship out our orders and, by all accounts, everyone received the right product.

 Cons: (click to jump to section) Shipmonk was unprepared to handle our bulk order, over-charged us for shipping, over-charged us for packaging, over-charged us for fulfillment, charged us for packaging they did not actually use, damaged some product, lost some product, did not send out customer notification emails, did not assign us an account manager, and maxed out our credit card with unauthorized charges.